 Price can often be the deciding factor when it comes to making such a big investment in your home but these units have a very similar price tag – not enough to make it a deciding factor.

 In terms of efficiency, the 94% efficiency of the Worcester 30i is higher than the ecoTEC Plus 832.
 But both are highly efficient so you could save money with either boiler.

-Despite the Greenstar 30i having the higher efficiency, we’re going to crown the Vaillant ecoTEC Plus 832 as the winner in this head-to-head.
-They snatch victory thanks to a longer warranty being available and the stainless steel heat exchanger.
+We're going to crown the Vaillant ecoTEC Plus 832 as the winner in this head-to-head.
+They snatch victory thanks to a longer warranty and stainless steel heat exchanger.

-The Worcester Greenstar 30i and Vaillant ecoTEC Plus 832 aren’t the only options available for 3 bed homes as Baxi, Ideal and Viessmann all have suitable combi boilers too.
+The Worcester Greenstar 30i and Vaillant ecoTEC Plus 832 aren't the only options available for 3 bed homes.
+Baxi, Ideal and Viessmann all have suitable combi boilers too.

-Use our Boiler Comparison tool to compare up to 4 gas combi boilers and find the right one for the heating and hot water demands of your home.
+Use our Boiler Comparison tool to compare the best gas combi boilers and find the right one for your home.